dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 #### Concurrency
 ###### Threads
+Constructor is thread-safe, and it's guranteed by JVM.
 Extending `Thread` vs implementing `Runnable`.
 Generally it's better to implement interface, cause you have to override one method `run` to run it.
 If you extend from `Thread`, but don't implement `run`, and then start new thread, nothing would be executed.
 ```java
 public class App {